MidnightProtocol/DCM-Scripting/README.md

 To get started with DEADROP's DCM Scripting, ensure you have the following requirements set up on your system:

-1. **Visual Studio Code**: This is the primary and required, if using the `MSLD`Extension, IDE used for development.
+1. **Visual Studio Code**: This is the primary and required IDE used for development due to our `MSLD Tool`.
 Download and install it from [here](https://code.visualstudio.com/).

 2. **Enable 'Allow Breakpoints Everywhere'**:
     - Open Visual Studio Code.